LukeShortCloud/rootpages/markdown/ansible.md

 * changed = If something was ran, this would be set to "true."
 * stdout = The standard output of the command.
-* stdout_lines = The standard output of the command is seperated by the newline characters into a list.
+* stdout_lines = The standard output of the command is separated by the newline characters into a list.
-* stderr = The stanard error of the command.
+* stderr = The standard error of the command.

 [1]